floweralicee/floweralicee/README.md

 My past life:
 - 4 yr Film and Game Animator (Marvel movie & AAA Games for BioWare, EA, Archetype Entertainment).
 - Short Film Director - "A Date and a Chestnut".
-- University of Washington BS in HCI + CS department, Animation Reality Lab researcher.
+- University of Washington, BS in the HCI department, Animation Reality Lab researcher.
 - Reach me: @flower_alicee on X.

 <!---